Azure/ObjectDetectionUsingCntk/README.md

 cd resources/python35_64bit_requirements/
 pip.exe install -r requirements.txt
 ````

+In the code snippet above, we assumed that the CNTK root directory is C:/local/CNTK-2-0/.
 The python wheels were originally downloaded from this [page](http://www.lfd.uci.edu/~gohlke/pythonlibs/).

 Finally, the file *AlexNet.model* is too big to be hosted in Github and hence needs to be downloaded manually from [here](https://www.cntk.ai/Models/AlexNet/AlexNet.model) and placed into the subfolder */resources/cntk/AlexNet.model*.